M.A.S.K. (TV series): Reception

 While certain critics criticized the show for showing the weaponry and vehicles "at the expense of anything deeper in terms of plotting and characterization", the show was quite successful.
 IGN voted M.A.S.K. the 99th-best animated series in 2009, calling it one of the most popular cartoon/toy marketing franchises of the 1980s, stating that it took many of the strengths of G.I.
 Joe and Transformers while taking few of their flaws.

 In other media

 In 2015, Hasbro and Paramount were planning a cinematic universe combining M.A.S.K. with G.I.
 Joe, Visionaries: Knights of the Magical Light, Micronauts, and Rom.
-In April 2016, a writers' room was formed consisting of Michael Chabon, Brian K. Vaughan, Nicole Perlman, Cheo Coker, John Francis Daley, and others to develop storylines, but it disbanded in July 2017.
-The next year, F. Gary Gray was attached as the director for a live-action M.A.S.K. adaptation, with Chris Bremner hired in 2020 to write the script.
-The project has since remained in development.
+A writers' room was formed consisting of Michael Chabon, Brian K. Vaughan, Nicole Perlman, Cheo Hodari Coker, John Francis Daley, and others to develop storylines, with Akiva Goldsman overseeing the project, but it disbanded in 2017.
+The next year, F. Gary Gray was attached to direct a live-action M.A.S.K. adaptation.
+Chris Bremner was later hired to write the script.